deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Couple hours of sporadic power draw, starting in the middle of the night.
 Not *big* draw, but we're landed and powered down, the FTL shouldn't be drawing a dang thing."

-"Shouldn't we… go check it or something?"
+"Shouldn't we... go check it or something?"

 "No point.
 I've got the full diagnostic right here." he waved at a screen.
 "Piece of shit alien engineering doesn't log half of what it should, though.
 My bots log *everything*, but the modules themselves?
-Eh…" He shrugged.
+Eh..."
+He shrugged.
 "All I know is, there's nothing actually *wrong* with it, it was just drawing power at oh-dark-thirty last night when it shouldn't."

-"Still…"
+"Still..."

 "Yeah.
 Maybe.
 If it keeps happening, I guess.
 It could be the sandstorm for all I know, though."
 He dismissed the program.
 "I'll keep an eye on it.
 I should probably go do that exercise while I'm still fired up for it."

 "Give it a bit.
 I need to go shower and then I'm making pancakes for breakfast."

 Lewis perked up and imitated Homer Simpson.
-"Mmmm… Pancakes…"
+"Mmmm...
+Pancakes..."

 She giggled.
 "I'll give you a lesson afterward, if you want?"